carneliansearch/carneliansearch.com/src/insights/supporting-a-christian-bank-as-it-transitions-and-grows.md

 ---
 title: Supporting a bank as it transitions and grows
-teaser: Kingdom Bank is a Christian bank, aiming to use money for good and to build God’s Kingdom.
+teaser: Kingdom Bank is a Christian bank, aiming to use money for good.
 When we first started talking to Kingdom Bank, the organisation was facing a significant and exciting time of transition.
 The new owners had ambitious growth plans and the existing Chief Executive was due to retire in the coming months.
 We were excited to be invited by the Board to work with them to identify the new Chief Executive.
 lead_image: /assets/img/houghton-paul-cropped.png
 date: 2021-01-15T13:43:45.334Z
 case_study: